googleprojectzero/winafl/readme_pt.md

  - `tip` A faster custom implementation of the `tip_ref` decoder.
 It should behave the same as `tip_ref`

-## The fast decoder
+## The fast full decoder

-Note: This section contains technical details about the `fast` decoder, and is not a required reading if you are only interested in using WinAFL.
+Note: This section contains technical details about the `full` decoder, and is not a required reading if you are only interested in using WinAFL.

 The "fast" decoder is in fact a caching layer on top of the Intel's reference decoder.
 It exploits the fact that, when fuzzing, most of the iterations (especially subsequent iterations) will have mostly identical coverage.
 At the same time, they won’t have completely identical coverage (due to e.g. not the same paths taken in allocators) or completely identical trace (due to e.g. asynchronous events occurring at different times).
 However, large parts of the trace are going to be the same.